fastify/fastify-circuit-breaker/README.md

 ```

 ## Usage
-Register the plugin and if needed pass to it some custom option.<br>
+Register the plugin and, if needed, pass it custom options.<br>
 This plugin will add an `onSend` hook and expose a `circuitBreaker` utility.<br>
 Call `fastify.circuitBreaker()` when declaring the `preHandler` option of a route, in this way you will put that very specific route under the *circuit breaking* check.
 ```js